 A rabbit should be 6 months or more for males and females.
 It can be done earlier but you risk other problems later in life.

-Males are usually neutered to stop pregnancies.
+Males are usually neutered to stop pregnancies and some behavioural reasons.

 What food is best to give my rabbit?

 Hay and grass and they will thrive on it.